Renewing European food, agricultural and rural policies

 To this end, the activities of this initiative are structured around:

-the identification of the strategies of the European primary producers in their diversity, in particular concerning the modalities of their integration into agri-food chains;
+- the identification of the various strategies of the European primary producers, in particular concerning the arragements for their integration into agri-food chains;

-the organization of discussions on these scenarios in multistakeholder platforms at Member State level and European level.
+- the organisation of discussions on these scenarios in multistakeholder platforms at Member State and EU level.